 Amongst its many complexities, Person of Interest manages to portray a number of queer characters who are just as fully realised and nuanced as their straight counterparts.
 Fans of the show have embraced this representation, but outside of a select group of viewers, discussion of LGBTQ+ representation in pop culture very rarely acknowledges the CBS show’s contributions.
 Where it does get mentioned is in the occasional passing reference to the Bury Your Gays trope, which has received unprecedented media attention since Spring of this year, thanks to some high-profile recent examples, which I have previously referenced here on this website.
 I’ve mentioned before on Twitter that I’m uncomfortable with the show being referenced in this way by writers who have never watched it, but obviously I cannot actually do anything about that.
 What I can do, however, is highlight how Person of Interest succeeds in its LGBTQ+ portrayals.
 At the same time, I’m not pretending that it didn’t use the BYG trope.
 It’s a terrible trope, and I wish that the media I love and consume didn’t use it.
 Perhaps if Person of Interest existed in a vacuum, and there wasn’t a troubling history of disproportionate LGBTQ+ character deaths in media, then killing off a queer character on this show might not be so damaging.
 Sadly, that is not the case, and so we must hold all media to account if they perpetuate the pattern.
 Nonetheless, as stated, it is still important to applaud and celebrate positive examples of queer representation, and to raise the profile of media that provides a platform for this representation.

-Person of Interest‘s Sameen Shaw (played by Sarah Shahi) is important representation for so many intersecting identity constituents; she is a queer woman of colour with a mental illness, and the show’s narrative never treats her as anything less than an equal to the other protagonists.
+Person of Interest‘s Sameen Shaw (played by Sarah Shahi) is important representation for so many intersecting identity constituents; she is a queer, neurodivergent woman of colour, and the show’s narrative never treats her as anything less than an equal to the other protagonists.
 She is simply different to other people, not inferior to them.